Frequently Asked Questions

 So why did this lie get spread?

-Well, the problem lies in the fact most who say this over heard it by a very uneducated person who has no concept of the language and certainly do not know it fluently.
+Well, the problem lies in the fact most who say this over heard it by a very uneducated person who has no working concept of the language and certainly do not know it fluently.
 Please keep in mind the time Budge was alive in.
 Champollion had only cracked the Rosetta Stone in 1822 using Greek to understand the Pharaoh’s name in their Cartouches.
-From there they started a working alphabet and from that were able to crack it.
+From there they started a working alphabet and from that were able to crack the language.
 The Copts have always claimed their language was related to Ancient Egyptian and Budge was one of the ones who compared and contrasted Coptic along with other related languages he knew and had studied.
-Budge was studying in the 1870's and at this time the (e) in between constants rout was in full swing.
+Budge was studying in the 1870's and at this time the (e) in between constants rout was used for ease of pronunciation (considered archaic and out of date now).
 Please understand that the Rosetta Stonet is written in Late Kingdom Egyptian, which correspond to Demotic and the transformation into Coptic.
 Coptic is not per-say an accurate rendition of Middle Kingdom and certainly not Early Kingdom but it's a start.
-I have only really found a few strait up mistakes with his works.
+I have only really found a handful of strait mistakes with Budge's works.
 Sometimes his definition are a little antiquated or stilted, but out right wrong, very rarely.
-Let me also say this if you are trying to learn this language and only use one author or dictionary you will not get very far.
+Let me also say this, if you are trying to learn this language and only use one author or dictionary you will not get very far.
 You will have to read a lot more than just one point of view.
 I literally have most every major dictionary ever published.
 And I use most of them regularly including Budges.
-If you are not sure it is accurate cross reference it in another dictionary or grammar book, like Faulkner (Who is still considered the best), or James Hoch, Adolf Erman & Hermann Grapow, Alan Gardiner, James P. Allen, and many more, this is how you learn.
-For lists of dictionaries refer to the Resource Link page. ******** MORE INFO coming soon********
+If you are not sure it is accurate cross reference it in another dictionary or grammar book, like William Faulkner (Who is still considered the best), or James Hoch, Adolf Erman & Hermann Grapow, Alan Gardiner, James P. Allen, and many more, this is how you learn.
+You can also cross examine it here (I have tried to give scholarly credit to the entries when ever at all possible, however I started that dictionary back in 2000 and it was hand written in a book, with no reference, over the years I have tried to go back to add them when I find them again.
+A good deal of the entries to have scholarly references).
+I have also corrected Budges entries in this dictionary with up to date information, but his entries are always labeled.
+For lists of dictionaries refer to the Resource Link page. ******* MORE INFO coming soon*******

 More on cracking the language with the Rosetta Stone Link